Investigation of the ratio $\frac{\sigma_{r}}{F_{2}}(Q^2/s,Q^2)$ in the momentum-space approach: Results and Conclusion

 where in the H1 data, $\Delta{\sigma_{r}}$ and $\Delta{F_{2}}$ are obtained from the H1 experimental data \cite{H1}.
 In our calculations, the error bands depend on the uncertainties of $F_{2}(x,Q^2)$ and $F_{L}(x,Q^2)$ according to the parametrization coefficients in the BDH model (Table I) as follows:

 In Fig. 2, we present the prediction of Eq.~(\ref{Ratio2 eq}) for the ratio $\frac{\sigma_{r}}{F_{2}}(\frac{Q^2}{s}, Q^2)$ and compare it with the results reported in Ref.\cite{Taylor} at $\sqrt{s}=318~\mathrm{GeV}$ for $y=1$, along with the data uncertainties.
 As shown in this figure, the values of the ratio are comparable to the data from Ref.\cite{Taylor} and are in good agreement with the CDM bounds over a wide range of $Q^2$ values.
 We also compared the ratio with the results proposed by the authors in Ref.\cite{Machado} within the CDM in light of HERA high-precision data based on the impact parameter saturation model (IP-Sat) \cite{Kowalski} and the BGK model \cite{Bartels}.
 According to the predictions of the DIS structure functions of models BGK and IP-Sat, there are only two data points with high inelasticity at $\sqrt{s}=318~\mathrm{GeV}$ in Table IV of Ref.\cite{Machado}.
-These results demonstrate good agreement between models and the MS approach.
-Future measurements made at EIC and LHeC will be examined at upcoming colliders where they serve as an interesting tool to investigate the longitudinal structure function at low $x$ and moderate $Q^2$ \cite{Boroun5, Boroun6}.\\
+These results demonstrate good agreement between models and the MS approach.\\ Indeed, Fig.2 compares the HERA data in the phase space region with the color dipole approach, showing that the success of the CDM in this kinematic region is due to the all twist resummation embedded within it.
+Higher twist (HT) corrections in deeply inelastic scattering within the saturation model are defined in the literature \cite{HT1, HT2}.
+A twist analysis of the nucleon structure functions $F_{T}$ and $F_{L}$ at small values of the Bjorken variable $x$ reveals that for $F_{L}$, the higher twist corrections are significant, while for $F_{2}=F_{T }+F_{L}$ there is nearly complete cancellation of twist-4 corrections in $F_{T}$ and $F_{L}$.
+A twist decomposition of the proton structure functions $F_{2}$ and $F_{L}$ obtained from the Balitsky-Kovchegov (BK) equation using the Mellin representation of the scattering cross-sections at high energies based on the effects of non-linear small-$x$ evolution of the gluon distribution within the collinear approximation framework is performed in Refs.\cite{HT3, HT4}.\\

+In Fig.3, we consider HT corrections as multiplicative shifts to the DIS structure function $F_{2}$, represented by the ratio $\frac{\sigma_{r}}{F_{2}}(\frac{Q^2}{s}, Q^2)$ in Eq.~(\ref{Ratio2 eq}), which depends on ${F_{2}}(\frac{Q^2}{s}, Q^2)$.
+These HT corrections are parameterized as a phenomenological unknown function, and the values of the unknown parameters are determined through fits to experimental data \cite{HT5, HT6, HT7}.
+It is common practice to adjust the leading-twist structure function by incorporating a term inversely proportional to $Q^2$ as a phenomenological power correction to account for HT effects in the structure function:

+Here, $F_{2}^{LT}$ represents the leading twist contribution to $F_{2}$, and the HT coefficient function $H_{2}(x)$ is parameterized as: